 Character Dress-Up Day

 Celebrate your favorite book characters by dressing up!
 Students and teachers love seeing their favorite characters come to life!
-One year my team dressed up like all of the Pinkalicious colors (Emeraldicious, Purplicious..someone was even Goldie the Unicorn!)
+One year my team dressed up as all of the Pinkalicious colors (Emeraldicious, Purplicious..someone was even Goldie the Unicorn!)
 We had a great day!

 Mystery Book Covers

 Draw or get book covers blown up and create puzzle pieces to cover them up.
-Everyday remove a puzzle piece and have students guess the book!
-At the end of the week celebrate with a read aloud of the book.
+Every day remove a puzzle piece and have students guess the book!
+At the end of the week celebrate with a read-aloud of the book.
 Pete the Cat books were always a big hit with Kindergarten students!

 Make sure to check out the list of Best Picture Books About Diversity For Young Learners.
 These are some wonderful books to share with your early childhood students.

 We also found this great list where books are sorted by topics like Empowering Student Voices, Fostering Inclusiveness, Exploring Identity, and so many more.
 These lists are for all ages though so you will have to look through them to find what works for you.
 Click here to see the list now.

 Hopefully, these 5 Kindergarten literacy activities help you have a great Read Across America week!